cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Future Triggers
 ^^^^^^^^^^^^^^^

-Cylc also supports term:`inter-cycle triggering <inter-cycle trigger>` off tasks "in the future" (with respect to cycle point - which has no bearing on wall-clock job submission time unless the task has a clock trigger):
+Cylc also supports :term:`inter-cycle triggering <inter-cycle trigger>` off tasks "in the future" (with respect to cycle point - which has no bearing on wall-clock job submission time unless the task has a clock trigger):